igorsstojkoski/beincrypto-design-system/DESIGN.md

 - **Content surfaces** use light backgrounds (Neutral 0) with generous whitespace to support reading and scanning.
 - **Navigation and framing elements** use dark neutrals to create clear structural separation from content.
-- **Control padding** (horizontal: 12px, compact: 8px) governs interactive elements like buttons and inputs.
+- **Control padding** (horizontal: 15px, vertical: 8px) governs interactive elements like buttons and inputs.
 - **Content padding** scales between SM and LG depending on the density of the surface.

 ## Elevation & Depth